talonlikeaclaw/canadian-immigration-visualization/planning/Performance.md

 - Lead: **Talon**

 I implemented caching directly to the Express server to reduce the amount of database requests over time.
-When the server if first started there will be no performance improvements.
-However, ad users query our routes, the Express server will store those queries and their results in a `Map`.
+When the server is first started there will be no performance improvements.
+However, as users query our routes, the Express server will store those queries and their results in a `Map`.
 This greatly reduces the overall latency when fetching data.
 Our dataset is static, so we benefit greatly from caching on the server (as you can see from the below results).

 - Added `immigrationCache` and `languageCache` directly into the routes.
 - This change resulted in great optimization and gave the following change in results: